 This is one of those "no duh" tips.
 It's becoming more common to skip daily shampooing in favor of going 2-3 days before the next shampoo, filling the gap with the occasional spritz of dry shampoo to keep oils at bay if they get too out of hand.
 The idea is to not over strip the scalp of moisture but also shampooing on the daily can really mess up of color-treated hair and fade the color faster.

 That being said, don't go too crazy on dry shampoo either; that stuff builds up.
-I recently had to get some of the Carol's Daughter Lisa Hair Elixer and scalp oil treatment because I had been a bit too dry shampoo happy and my scalp was like "LOL NO, BITCH" in return.
-Which by the way, the hair elixer and oil are the bomb at clarifying the scalp without stripping.
+I recently had to get some of the Carol's Daughter Lisa Hair Elixir and scalp oil treatment because I had been a bit too dry shampoo happy and my scalp was like "LOL NO, BITCH" in return.
+Which by the way, the hair elixir and oil are the bomb at clarifying the scalp without stripping.

 Condition post-shower with leave-ins, oil, serums

-This one was an interesting one to try because I was a little skeptical but you know, it works!
+This one was an interesting one to try because I was a little skeptical, but you know, it works!
 I've found when I skip in-shower conditioner and opt to spritz a little oil or a light leave in or serum, it conditions and my hair has better movement and way less heavy-feeling.
-This is especially a great tip if you have finer hair and struggle with movement or hair feeling too weighed down.
+This is mainly a great tip if you have finer hair and struggle with movement or hair feeling too weighed down.

-One other thing I'll use in lieu of conditioner, if I know I'm not blow drying, is Kristin Ess Air Dry Créme.
-It smooths and does this thing where it makes your air-dried hair not look like a frizzy poof and gives you that cool girl effortless hair that is actually effortless and not "this took a lot of effort and like twelve steps but I'm going to lie and say I woke up like this."
+One other thing I'll use in place of conditioner, if I know I'm not blow drying, is Kristin Ess Air Dry Créme.
+It smooths and does this thing where it makes your air-dried hair not look like a frizzy poof and gives you that cool girl effortless hair that is actually effortless and not "this took a lot of effort and like twelve steps, but I'm going to lie and say I woke up like this."
 The picture below is what my hair air-dried like when I used this product.
 Trust me, my hair isn't that nice when it air dries without assistance.

 Hold back on heat